xofikul1337/Remove-URl-Backspace/README.md

 ## Credits

-This project is **coded by Shofikul Islam**, the founder of Team X 1337.
-Special thanks to Shofikul Islam for creating and maintaining this tool.
+This project is **coded by Shofikul Islam**, the founder of Team X 1337. .

 ---

-Developed by Team X 1337